A couple of months ago, I was walking through Winco and found a product that got me really excited.

 Mix the first 3 ingredients in a heavy sauce pan.

-Bring this mixture to a boil (I do medium heat) and cook until the sugar has dissolved (no longer).
+Bring this mixture to a boil (I do mine on medium heat) and cook until the sugar has dissolved (no longer).
 This should only take about a minute once it has reached a boil.

 Pour over popcorn and mix well…you’ve gotta move quickly while it’s still hot, but be careful not to burn yourself.
 The original recipe says to wet your hands under cold water, shake them off (don’t dry them) and work quickly to form balls, but I find it easier to just have a medium sized bowl full of cold/ice water next to the bowl of popcorn so that I can keep re-wetting my hands quickly and I don’t have to keep going over to the sink.